voyagermesh/voyager/docs/guides/ingress/tls/backend-tls.md

 Voyager can connect to a tls enabled backend server with or without ssl verification.

-   ssl:
+Available options:

-    Creates a TLS/SSL socket when connecting to this server in order to cipher/decipher the traffic
+- `ssl`: Creates a TLS/SSL socket when connecting to this server in order to cipher/decipher the traffic.
+If verify not set the following error may occurred:

-    if verify not set the following error may occurred [/etc/haproxy/haproxy.cfg:49] verify is enabled by default but no CA file specified.
+> Verify is enabled by default but no CA file specified.
 If you're running on a LAN where you're certain to trust the server's certificate, please set an explicit 'verify none' statement on the 'server' line, or use 'ssl-server-verify none' in the global section to disable server-side verifications by default.

-   verify (none|required):
-    Sets HAProxy‘s behavior regarding the certificated presented by the server: none :
+- `verify [none|required]`: Sets HAProxy‘s behavior regarding the certificated presented by the server:
-    doesn’t verify the certificate of the server
+  - `none`: Doesn’t verify the certificate of the server

-   required (default value) :
-    TLS handshake is aborted if the validation of the certificate presented by the server returns an error.
+  - `required (default value)`: TLS handshake is aborted if the validation of the certificate presented by the server returns an error.

-   veryfyhost <hostname>:
-    Sets a <hostname> to look for in the Subject and SubjectAlternateNames fields provided in the certificate sent by the server.
-If <hostname> can’t be found, then the TLS handshake is aborted. ie.
+- `verfyhost <hostname>`: Sets a <hostname> to look for in the Subject and SubjectAlternateNames fields provided in the certificate sent by the server.
+If <hostname> can’t be found, then the TLS handshake is aborted.
+This only applies when verify required is configured.

-    ingress.appscode.com/backend-tls: "ssl verify none"
+Example: `ingress.appscode.com/backend-tls: "ssl verify none"`

-    If this annotation is not set HAProxy will connect to backend as http, This value should not be set if the backend do not support https resolution.
+If this annotation is not set HAProxy will connect to backend as http.
+This value should not be set if the backend do not support https resolution.

 Example:

 ```yaml
 kind: Service
 apiVersion: v1